 Compute the AAD as specified in 12.5.x.3 (CIP AAD construction).

 Extract and save the received MIC value.
-If the MIC field does not exist, silently discard the frame and terminate CIP processing for this reception.
-For the Trigger frame, compute a verifier over the concatenation of the AAD and its contents after the TA field up to and including the last User Info that precedes the first User Info field that carries the MIC (see Figure 9-xxx (Formats of User Info fields with AID12 subfield equal to 2010)) and excluding anything from any of the User Info fields that carry MIC or other subsequent User Info fields (if any) that follow the User Info fields that carry the MIC.
+If the MIC value does not exist, silently discard the frame and terminate CIP processing for this reception.
+For the Trigger frame, compute a verifier over the concatenation of the AAD and its contents after the TA field up to and including the last User Info that precedes the first User Info field that carries the MIC (see Figure 9-xxx (Formats of User Info fields with AID12 subfield equal to 2010)) and excluding anything from any of the User Info fields that carry part of the MIC value or other subsequent User Info fields (if any) that follow the User Info fields that carry the MIC value.
 Otherwise, compute a verifier over the concatenation of the AAD and contents following the TA field and before the MIC field.
 If the computed verifier is not equal to the received MIC value, then the receiver shall discard the frame, increment the dot11RSNAStatsCIPMICErrors counter by 1, and terminate CIP processing for this reception.

-Update the corresponding replay counter identified by the Key ID field with the value of the PN field.
+Update the corresponding replay counter identified by the Key ID field and the RA field with the value of the PN field.

-12.5.x.8 Padding
+12.5.x.7 Padding

-A STA transmitting a BCC-encoded PPDU that contains a protected Control frame shall ensure that for each target STA, the number of bits in the PSDU following the Vlast is at least MPAD,MAC as defined in (12-x1), which is based on the MIC padding delay indicated by the target STA (see 9.4.2.xx (CIP Capabilities element)), where Vlast is:
+A STA transmitting a BCC-encoded PPDU that contains a protected Control frame shall ensure that for each target STA, the number of bits in the PSDU following Vlast is at least MPAD,MAC as defined in (12-x1), which is based on the MIC padding delay indicated by the target STA (see 9.4.2.xx (CIP Capabilities element)), where Vlast is:

 MIC[127] if the frame is a BlockAckReq frame or a Multi-STA BlockAck frame